How to clear cookies in Chrome, Firefox, Safari, and other browsers

 - Launch Microsoft Edge and go to the “more” menu and select “Settings.”

 - Scroll to “Clear browsing data,” and then select “cookies and saved website data” and then select clear.

 There are a few different reasons why you would want to clear your browser’s cookies.
 Whether for privacy reasons or general computer maintenance and clean up, most browsers make clearing your cookies a fairly easy task.

-Alternatively, if you don’t want to clear your cookies because you appreciate the convenience of not having to constantly log in to your favorite sites, be sure to invest in a reputable VPN such as Norton WiFi Privacy to protect your sensitive information.
-Norton WiFi Privacy not only encrypts the data being sent to and from your computer, but it also blocks ad trackers by intercepting cookies and removing your personally identifiable information.
+Alternatively, if you don’t want to clear your cookies because you appreciate the convenience of not having to constantly log in to your favorite sites, be sure to invest in a reputable VPN such as Norton Secure VPN to protect your sensitive information.
+Norton Secure VPN not only encrypts the data being sent to and from your computer, but it also blocks ad trackers by intercepting cookies and removing your personally identifiable information.

 Keep your online activity more secure and private in one click

 Norton Secure VPN helps prevent companies from tracking your online activities or location by encrypting your information on our no-log VPN.

 Browse the web anonymously from Internet service providers and cybercriminals